City Council Commitment

 - Constructing reliable and safe infrastructure

 - Building our community through intentional and responsible development

 - Continuous outreach and engagement to foster a united community

-- Attracting a wide variety of top-tier business to maximize our economic strength
+- Attracting a wide variety of top-tier businesses to maximize our economic strength

-As elected officials of a Home Rule Council/Manager form of government, we are the legislative and governing body of the City.
-As a group, we set policy and adopt laws, ordinances, resolutions and an annual budget as we deem appropriate.
-The City Charter enables the City Manager and their staff to manage the day-to-day activities of our municipal government, such as preparing the annual budget, hiring staff, enforcing laws and regulations and carrying out Council policy directives.
+As elected officials of a Home Rule Council/Manager form of government, City Council is the legislative and governing body of the city.
+As a group, it sets policy and adopts laws, ordinances, resolutions, and an annual budget as it deems appropriate.
+The City Charter enables the City Manager and their staff to manage the day-to-day activities of the municipal government, such as preparing the annual budget, hiring staff, enforcing laws and regulations, and carrying out the City Council's policy directives.